Nanolx/NanoDroid/README.md

 For **microG** to work, your ROM needs to have signature spoofing enabled (or a **deodexed** ROM to patch yourself).

-If your ROM does not have signature spoofing support, you can manually patch it using either
+If your ROM does **not** have signature spoofing support, you can manually patch it using either
-  * the on-device framework-patcher zip
+  * the on-device framework-patcher zip (needs a full ROM start first, as it requires dalvik-cache to be in place)
-     * flash from TWRP after booting into the ROM once
   * the `framework-patcher` script (found in the github repository)
      * use from your PC or laptop while your device is in TWRP.
 This shell script for GNU Bash (and compatible shells) works on unixoid operating systems like GNU/Linux, BSD or MacOS.
 It automizes the process of downloading Haystack [> GitHub](https://github.com/Lanchon/haystack), pulling files from phone, patching and installing the modified **services.jar** on the device.